WEB PUBLISHING AND DATABASES - 2017/8

 Help students to develop their analytic skills via modelling data of real-world problems

 Guide students to build simple but realistic web pages

-Enhance students' problem-solving and teamwork skills
+Enhance students' problem-solving skills

 |Understand how the World Wide Web works and how it relates to the wider context of the Internet||KCT|

 |Demonstrate an understanding of key Web Publishing technologies and their relationships: HTML, CSS, PHP, and XML||KCT|

 |Understand main issues in database design: data modelling, data definition, data manipulation, data retrieval||KCT|